 (2) In the case of a patient who is not dying and is experiencing pain, the physician discharges his or her professional obligation to relieve the patient’s pain, if the physician can demonstrate by reference to an accepted guideline that his or her practice substantially complied with that accepted guideline.
 Evidence of substantial compliance with an accepted guideline may be rebutted only by the testimony of a clinical expert.
 Evidence of noncompliance with an accepted guideline is not sufficient alone to support disciplinary or criminal action.

-(c) A registered pharmacist is not subject to disciplinary sanctions by a licensing board or criminal punishment by the state for dispensing a prescription for a pain-relieving controlled substance to alleviate or control pain, if dispensed in accordance with the orders of a licensed physician.
+(d) A licensed pharmacist is not subject to disciplinary sanctions by a licensing board or criminal punishment by the state for dispensing a prescription for a pain-relieving controlled substance to alleviate or control pain, if dispensed in accordance with the orders of a licensed physician.